Tesoro del Mondo, "Ars Preparatio Animalium"

 Antonio Neri 1598-1600, f.
 10r (MS Ferguson 67).

 Tesoro is an ambitious work, devoted to "all of alchemy," containing numerous hand-drawn ink and watercolor illustrations; some of the pictures are allegorical, many others document practitioners working with equipment.
 Only passing reference is made in this manuscript to glass—its most notable appearance is as experimental vessels.
 1598 was two or three years before Antonio's glassmaking career is thought to have started.
 His life was busy on other fronts.
 He had just been ordained as a Catholic Priest, undergoing the laying on of hands ceremony, probably by his neighbor on Borgo Pinti, the Florentine archbishop Alessandro Ottaviano de' Medici.
-1598 was also a year of tragedy for the Neri family; by the summer, his father Neri Neri, personal physician to the grand duke, was dead of an unknown illness.
-The now orphaned children would soon suffer further tragedy in the unexpected death of a brother; sixteen year-old Emilio would leave them on Christmas day of the following year, in Castello outside Florence.
+1598 was also a year of tragedy for the Neri family; by the summer, his father Neri Neri, personal physician to the grand duke, died of an unknown illness, but not before making arrangements for his family, which included a will.
+A court magistrate would oversee the now orphaned children's education, inheritance and dowries.
+They would soon suffer further tragedy in the unexpected death of a brother; sixteen year-old Emilio would leave them on Christmas day of the following year, in Castello outside Florence.

 The losses must have been devastating.
 In 1598, five of the nine children were still under the age of twenty.
 Without a mother or father, great responsibility must have fallen on the shoulders of the matriarch of the house, the children's elderly paternal grandmother Maddalena.
 Even though the Neri's were a wealthy and quite well respected family, these events undoubtedly threw their lives into turmoil.
 It is in these circumstances that Antonio started his manuscript.
 The tragic events allude to the reasoning behind a cryptic Latin quote scribbled at the top of a page above the first recipe: "fuimus troes."
 It means, "We are Trojans no more" From Virgil's Aeneid, referring to the fall of Troy.